pgazmuri/GPTReactor/README.md

 Why didn't you use LangChan/Semantic Kernel/Prompt Flow, etc...?

 I intentionally wanted the python code to be as simple as possible for transparency/ease of understanding by React devs and others not familiar with these frameworks.
 I myself am not particularly familiar with python and it's conventions, but chose python as it's the default stack for AI, benefiting from the most comprehensive ecosystem while keeping the solution 'agnostic' in terms of potential stacks and languages that it can operate against.
 Consequently, the current set of scripts could be easily ported to Typescript to better fit within the React ecosystem.
+That said, there is plenty of room for improvement, as not much thought has gone into architecture, this project is an exploration and demonstration, not a production system.
+I welcome input from the community here.

 ## Future Work
 This demonstration project is just that, a demonstration.
 GPT compute is sufficiently expensive that performing proper evaluation at scale to validate improvements is cost prohibitive.
 At the same time, there is plenty of low-hanging fruit in terms of potential improvements and optimizations.
+If you are willing to try this tool, I want to hear from you!
+The more feedback I can get, the more people experiment with improved prompts, the faster we can improve the capabilities of GPTReactor.
 If there is any interest in further refining this tool, I would recommend:

+* Improve prompts with additional examples ⬅️ low hanging fruit 🍇🍊🍋
 * Improve logging and error handling
 * Clean up console output to be more useful
-* Improve prompts with additional examples
 * Set up an evaluation pipeline to properly evaluate prompt effectiveness (this is costly)
 * Generally test various use cases and review completions to understand failure modes and potential mitigations
 * Generally improve the base React app stack to include a more complete set of non-functional and cross-functional conventions/libraries
-* Extend to support full stack integration of some kind
+* Extend to support full stack integration of some kind, make more configurable and test against other stacks/languages
+* Rearchitect entirely fronm the ground up based on everything learned 😀